 Inquiries concerning the _________ Public Schools´ policies and protocols, compliance with applicable laws, statutes, and regulations, and complaints may also be directed to the Director of Human Resources.
 Inquiries about laws, statutes, regulations and compliance may also be directed to the Massachusetts Department of Elementary and Secondary Education or the Office for Civil Rights, U.S. Department of Education, 5 Post Office Square, 8th Floor, Suite 900, Boston, MA 02109; (617) 289-0111; Email: OCR.Boston@ed.gov; Website: www.ed.gov/ocr

+*race to include traits historically associated with race, including, but not limited to, hair texture, hair type, hair length and protective hairstyles.

+2 of 3

+File: AC-R

 LEGAL REFS.: Title VI, Civil Rights Act of 1964